-- 2.1.
-The grievance procedure consists of four stages levels: Not all grievances advance through all stages. - a.
-Stage 1: Management Resolution Steps Old Dominion University has designated the following management step respondents:
+2. The grievance procedure consists of four levels:

+a.
+Management Resolution Steps - Old Dominion University has designated the following management step respondents:

 - i.
 First Resolution Step Immediate supervisor - ii.
 Second Resolution Step Dean or Director - iii.
 Third Resolution Step Vice President or comparable senior administrator - b.
-Stage 2 Qualification for a Hearing Qualification is determined by the President based upon guidelines provided in the Grievance Procedure Manual. - c.
-Stage 3 Hearing Conducted locally by a third party appointed by the Commonwealth's Office of Equal Employment and Dispute Resolution. - d.
-Stage 4 Review of Hearing Decisions Administrative and judicial reviews are available to the grievant and the agency and are described in the Grievance Procedure Manual. - 3.2.
+Qualification for a Hearing Qualification is determined by the President based upon guidelines provided in the Grievance Procedure Manual. - c.
+Hearing Conducted locally by a third party appointed by the Commonwealth's Office of Equal Employment and Dispute Resolution. - d.
+Review of Hearing Decisions Administrative and judicial reviews are available to the grievant and the agency and are described in the Grievance Procedure Manual. - 3.
 The Commonwealth's Office of Equal Employment and Dispute Resolution charges a flat-rate fee to an agency for the services of the hearing officer.
-This fee is paid by the ODU department where the grievant works or worked. - 4.3.
+This fee is paid by the ODU department where the grievant works or worked. - 4.
 Complete procedures concerning the classified employee grievance process, including definitions of the management steps, prescribed timeframes for action, the hearing and forms are available in the ODU Department of Human Resources or from the Commonwealth's Office of Equal Employment and Dispute Resolution.